Why McLanahan Vibratory Screens?

 - Individual cross tubes form the deck for ease of changing for wear

-- Can be customised to fit almost any current screen installation without changing discharge chutes or feed points
+- Can be customized to fit almost any current screen installation without changing discharge chutes or feed points

 - Direct drive system